 We expect to develop the next generation of interdisciplinary leaders in the field of life sciences by providing the best academic research environment under the supervision of the finest graduate educators and PhD advisers.
 We emphasize the importance of the accomplishment of a research endeavor as well as academic performance in lecture, seminar, and laboratory practice.
-At the same time, the students are trained for developing the ability to discuss and debate scientific matters and research outcomes.
-Students are also trained to have wide vision and flexible thinking in life sciences, and are encouraged to go abroad to attend scientific meetings.
+At the same time, the students are trained to discuss and debate scientific matters and research outcomes.
+Students are also trained to have broad outlook and flexible thinking in life sciences, and are encouraged to travel to international scientific meetings.